Kuba textiles: Pattern and repetition: Kuba textiles as they relate to mathematics and music

 Kuba textiles demonstrate a taste for interrupting the expected line; they compose through juxtapositions of sharply differing units and abrupt shifts of form.

-Mathematician Donald Crowe has analyzed, in particular, the two-dimensional designs of Benin, Yoruba and Kuba arts and has shown the extent of the Africans' explorations into the formal possibilities of geometric variation.
-In their art, the Kuba have developed all the geometric possibilities of repetitive variations of border patterns, and of the seventeen ways that a design can be repetitively varied on a surface, the Kuba have exploited twelve.
+Mathematician Donald Crowe has analyzed, in particular, the two-dimensional designs of Benin, Yoruba, and Kuba arts.
+He has shown the extent of the Africans' explorations into the formal possibilities of geometric variation.
+In their art, the Kuba have developed all the geometric possibilities of repetitive variations of border patterns, and of the 17 ways that a design can be repetitively varied on a surface, the Kuba have exploited 12.
 This exploration does not mean that they confine themselves to repetitive patterning in confronting a surface to be decorated.

 The character of Kuba design accords with Robert Thompson's observation that some African music and art forms are enlivened by off-beat phrasing of accents, by breaking the expected continuum of surface, by staggering and suspending the pattern.
 In textile design, the Africans of the Kasai-Sankuru region do not project a composition as an integrated repetition of elements.
 Until recently, Euro-American attitudes on this point were so fixed that they called a textile design a "repeat," and expected to find a unit of identical imagery repeated over the surface.
 This kind of integration is not typical for African two-dimensional arts.